Two men shot a Baltimore police officer before killing another man, authorities say

 The brazen shooting of a uniformed officer provoked outrage as Baltimore prepares to record more than 300 homicides for the seventh year in a row.
 Community and police relations have remained fraught since riots erupted in 2015 after the death of Freddie Gray in police custody, and violence in the city has increased in recent years.

-In November, Maryland Gov. Larry Hogan (R) called for the institution of immediate tough-on-crime measures following several high-profile homicides.
+In November, Gov. Larry Hogan (R) called for the institution of immediate tough-on-crime measures following several high-profile homicides.

 Baltimore Mayor Brandon Scott (D) said at Friday’s news conference that, despite the cavalcade of killings, he takes “every single one of them personally.”